CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 ---

 ### Mark a task as done : `undone`
 Thought you were done, but actually there was one little thing that you forgot to do?
-No worries, we've all been there.
-Use this simple command to mark done tasks as undone.
-Don't worry, ToDoIt won't mock.<br>
+No worries, we have all been there.
+Use this simple command to mark done tasks as not done.
+Do not worry, ToDoIt will not mock you.<br>
 Format: `undone INDEX`

 **Notes**